John Scarpa rows his gondola on the waters of Newport Harbor in Newport Beach, California. Date of photo- unknown.

 The Curci family, an Italian family with a successful shipyard business, brought one over from Venice in 1961.
 In the early 1980’s a veritable gondola renaissance began in Newport with a small motorized version built by Joe Munday.
 Many more were built, both by Munday and other individuals, and by 1993 the harbor had at least twelve gondolas – some were motorized while others were rowed in the proper venetian way.

-There have been at least six separate operators in Newport, and today four companies ply the waters of Newport Harbor today.
+There have been at least six separate operators in Newport, and as of this writing - four companies ply the waters of Newport Harbor today.
 There are sometimes as many as twenty gondolas in the water.

 Events such as weddings, Christmas caroling excursions, and even an annual Ascension Day ceremony and celebration, give gondoliers the chance to get their boats on the water together.
 Newport has a rich gondola history, she is the home of the Gondola Society of America, and for over a hundred years - a perfect place to take a romantic cruise on a beautiful Venetian gondola.